Moving To Mississauga - Where Should I Live?

 Toronto is relatively easy to access through the car and public transportation if anyone wants to visit from the community.
 Another attractive feature is the Famous Port Credit Lighthouse, which can add to the small village look.
 However, Port Credit is for more wealthy people and is not so suitable for the average young professional.

-Neighbourhood for Families in Mississauga
+Neighbourhood for Families moving to Mississauga

 The proximity of Mississauga to downtown Toronto is appealing to many families.
 These are the best areas to move to as a family.